tensorflow/tfjs/tfjs-react-native/README.md

 Parameters:

 1. contents: raw bytes of the image as a Uint8Array
-1. channels: An optional int that indicates whether the image should be loaded as RBG, Grayscale, or autoselected based on the contents of the image.
+1. channels: An optional int that indicates whether the image should be loaded as RBG (channels = 3), Grayscale (channels = 1), or autoselected based on the contents of the image (channels = 0).
 Defaults to 3.
 Currently only 3 channel RGB images are supported.

 ### fetch(path: string, init?: RequestInit, options?: tf.io.RequestDetails)